 Okay, I know I got out of hand there, but I am truly perturbed at this unthinkable situation.
 How could they do this to us.
 (NOTE: The focus is on the injustice to us.
 It's all and good for the incoming batch of students, but it's all about US).
-Torturing yourself on the Decartes, physically compacting all that information into our cranium, attempting to digest all the formulas, trying in vain to regurgitate all the learned data on exam day, and worrying in subtle agony for the exam marks to be released st es y.
+Torturing yourself on the Decartes, physically compacting all that information into our cranium, attempting to digest all the formulas, trying in vain to regurgitate all the learned data on exam day, and worrying in subtle agony for the exam marks to be released all are components that mold a boy into a true mathie (no offence to the students from years before us who did not have to write the exam.
+Our senior students didn't have to go through the education process WE went through, that is comparable to the current state of the Mir Space Station.
+You guys actually had a decent education that was not screwed up by King Mike).